sobteclib/sobtec2/en/content/11leap.md

-﻿
+﻿# Encrypting mails with usable tools

-# Encrypting mails with usable tools: The mass adoption of encryption technologies
+## The mass adoption of encryption technologies

 ***Kali Kaneko***